 3. Your personal preference.
 Perhaps you love the floppy ears of a Nubian, or the colorful markings of an Alpine.
 Since you will be spending lots of time caring for, and milking your dairy goat, be sure to choose a goat that you will enjoy being with.

 See Storey’s Illustrated Breed Guide to Sheep, Goats, Cattle and Pigs: 163 Breeds from Common to Rare for a more detailed discussion of goat breeds.

 Five Popular Dairy Goat Breeds for the Homestead

-Alpines are a medium- to large-sized breed that originated in the Alps of France and Switzerland, and as such, tend to do well in cold climates.
+Alpines are a medium- to large-sized breed that originated in the Alps of France and Switzerland, so they tend to do well in cold climates.
 Alpines are known for giving good quantities of milk, but the percentage of protein and butterfat are not as high as other breeds.
 They come in a wide range of colors and markings.
-Our family has primarily raised purebred Alpines, and love the flavor and quality of their milk for drinking and for cheese making.
+Our family has primarily raised purebred Alpines, and we love the flavor and quality of their milk for drinking and for cheese making.

-Nubians are one of the most popular breeds in the United States, and their milk is very high in butterfat, with a creamy flavor.
-Nubians, with their floppy ears and Roman noses, are a distinctive looking breed, and they tend to be very friendly and gregarious, as well as quite vocal!
+Nubians are one of the most popular breeds in the United States.
+Their milk is very high in butterfat, with a creamy flavor.
+With their floppy ears and Roman noses, Nubians are a distinctive looking breed.
+They tend to be very friendly and gregarious, as well as quite vocal!
 They are a good choice for families with young children.